New Hampshire Route 28: Route description

 At the Epsom line, the name changes to Suncook Valley Highway, as it closely follows the Suncook River's west bank.
 In the main village of Epsom, it meets US 202/US 4/NH 9 (Franklin Pierce Highway) at a large traffic circle.
 Next entering the North Chichester village of Chichester, the road curves from the northwest to the northeast and changes name to Suncook Valley Road.
 After its brief pass through Chichester, the road enters the town of Pittsfield, and skirting the western edge of the main village of Pittsfield, there is an intersection with NH 107.
 In Barnstead, NH 28 meets the northern terminus of NH 126 in the village of Center Barnstead.
 Passing by the Suncook Lakes that form the headwaters of the Suncook River, NH 28 enters the Lakes Region town of Alton after passing the northern shore of Halfmoon Lake, another source for the Suncook River.

 In Alton, Suncook Valley Road meets its northern terminus in the main village of Alton at a traffic circle with NH 11/NH 28A, leaving the traffic circle along Wolfeboro Highway, going north, and then northeast, roughly following the eastern shore of Lake Winnipesaukee, meeting the northern end of NH 28A about halfway to the South Wolfeboro village of the town of Wolfeboro.
 At South Wolfeboro, NH 28 turns left at a T-intersection to travel along Tuftonboro Road, which changes its name to Main Street, passing through the main village of Wolfeboro.
 In the center of Wolfeboro Village, NH 28 leaves Main Street to join a concurrency with NH 109 along Center Street, meeting the southern terminus of NH 109A (Elm Street) in the village of Wolfeboro Falls.
 In the village of Wolfeboro Center, just north of Lake Wentworth, NH 109 leaves to the southeast along Governor John Wentworth Highway, while NH 28 continues straight along Center Street to the northeast.
-Entering the town of Ossipee at the village of Ossipee Corner, NH 28 meets the eastern terminus of NH 171 before reaching its own northern terminus at NH 16 (White Mountain Highway).
+Entering the town of Ossipee at the village of Ossipee Corner, NH 28 crosses NH 171 before reaching its northern terminus at NH 16 (White Mountain Highway).